<- Back to main blog

 Why Read It*:* If you’re a hands-on learner and want to build proficiency in OpenAPI, this guide is packed with practical insights.

-Summary*:* Geewax’s book covers both API design and the documentation practices that go with it.
-He explores design patterns, anti-patterns, and ways to ensure consistency across APIs.
+Geewax’s book addresses both API design and the documentation practices that accompany it, exploring design patterns, anti-patterns, and methods to ensure consistency across APIs.

 Why Read It*:* You’ll get a two-for-one deal: design patterns and documentation insights.
 This book is an excellent pick for anyone involved in API architecture.